michael105/michael105/README.md

 So I moved on to writing a psoix shell, to realize, I'm writing a 50 year old dinosaur.
 Many features were specified IMHO, to make an interesting hack with the only job to work somehow a standard.
 Originally I did believe, I could build a general compiler from that.
 The parts I'll need to abandon for that again are constantly growing.
 Well.
 Funny.<br>
 I'm using AI to get through the specs of all those special cases, but I code manually.
 Especially with some edge cases the code suggestions of AI yet are not perfect.
 <br>
+I'm further using AI to learn some mathematics (I'm bad  Was animated to finally also read Victor Frankl.
+No I'm healthy, you are just bored, that's all. ^^<br>
+Further I'm trying to puzzle Erlanger constructivism (logic of language, analytical philosophy) together with LLM.
+Unsuccessful.
+Maybe we are confronted with something, what is completely outside of normal categories.
+Eventually, since AI doesn't know reason (nous).
+However, again according to Frankl, the "noogene Neurose" (being bored) is the cause of all that trouble, so...
 <!--
 I'd say, until now AI would be able to write some code, <br>
 but looking for hard to find bugs and misconceptions takes <br>more time than writing the code